MRCBSU/vbvarsel/README.md

 #Maximum number of models
 max_models = 10
 ```

+### User-supplied data

+Users may supply their own data, pending a few caveats.
+Data must be passed in by using a path to a file location, which is then loaded into a pandas DataFrame.
+Data used in the algorithm can only have numerical data.
+A set of labels (so-called "true labels") is preferred to verify accuracy via ARI (adjusted Rand index), but not required.
+If a dataset contains non-numerical data, these columns must be passed as the `cols_to_skip` parameter in `vbvarsel.main()`, and they will be dropped from the DataFrame before the algorithm commences.
+Users using their own data will not use any of the `SimulationParameters`, even if they are initialised they will be ignored.

 ### Entry point

-The packages entry point is `vbvarsel.main()`, and this where all the parameters will be passed.
-If they are not passed, they will be generated using default values.
-Users may supply their own data to use in the package.
-If no data is provided, data will be simulated according to [Crook et al (2019)](https://pubmed.ncbi.nlm.nih.gov/31119032/)'s methodology.
+The packages entry point is `vbvarsel.main()`, and this where all the aforementioned experiment parameters will be passed.
+If they are not passed, they will be generated using default values or ignored in the case of user-supplied data.

 Data is processed through the simulation to identify clustering of relevant data.
-An optional `save_output` parameter can be passed to save the data, as well as a path to the targeted directory.
-If no path is provided, data will be saved in the current working directory.
+An optional `save_output` parameter can be passed to save the data to the current working directory.
+The simulation also returns a results object, if a user wishes to
+use the output data for further uses.

 ```
-from vbvarsel import vbvarsel as vbvs
+import vbvarsel as vbvs

 sim_params = vbvs.SimulationParameters()
 hyp_params = vbvs.Hyperparameters()

-vbs.main(sim_params, hyp_params)
+results = vbs.main(simulation_parameters=sim_params, hyperparameters=hyp_params)
+#pretty much runs on its own here.
 ```

 ### Contributing